syt123450/TicketsSolder/README.md

 # TicketsSolder

-This is the final project for CMPE275
+This is a project build on React, Redux, and SpringBoot

 The link to the project is <a href = "http://35.227.188.17.xip.io">35.227.188.17.xip.io</a>